function

 The function contained breakpoints at (a) X = 1, Y = 0; (b) X = 10, Y = 1; and (c) X = 20, Y = 0, and point b was a sustain point, a message would output and a subsequent message would output After a message reaches the end point, a subsequent message is equivalent to a message. is also equivalent to a when no has been sent that reached a sustain point, or when a function contains no sustain points.

-message continues a list output from the sustain point where the output of the last bang or next message ended.
+message sends a list out the second outlet that continues from the sustain point where the output of the last bang or next message ended.
 For instance, if the

 nth